wendyverdonk93/docs/content/tools/server2server/activate-server-to-server.md

 2. Make sure you are [PCI](/faq/risk-and-fraud/what-do-i-need-to-know-about-credit-card-payments) compliant and receive final approval by MultiSafepay Risk Team at <risk@multisafepay.com> to enable this feature.
 3. Your merchant file and performance of the company will undergo screening and if you have received approval, our Integration team will begin the integration of Server to Server.
 4. Once activated, integrate with MultiSafepay via JSON [API](/api/#server-to-server) following these instructions.
-5. Credit card transactions with MultiSafepay accounts are by default [3D Secure](/faq/general/glossary/#3d-secure) enabled, in line with PSD2 regulations.
-If you operate outside of Europe, contact your account manager at <sales@multisafepay.com> to configure a more flexible setup.
+5. Credit card payments are [3D Secure](/faq/general/glossary/#3d-secure) enabled by default, in line with PSD2 regulations.
+If you operate outside of Europe and require a more flexible setup, email your account manager at <sales@multisafepay.com>

 >_All options require approval and enabling by our Risk Team_.